Ben2854/Ben2854/README.md

 ## Hi there 👋
+Idk, I am interested in learning how to code, though I have no idea what I am doing.
+My favorite hobby is either playing in band or reading.
 <!--
 **Ben2854/Ben2854** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.